hiitgmanshu/Himanshu-Shekhar/README.md

 # Hello, I'm [Himanshu Shekhar] 👋

 ## About Me
 I'm very passionate about web development.
-I have decent knowledge of DSA and coding.
-I specialize in [front-end-development] using HTML, CSS, Javascript (also jQuery framework), React.js and also have knowledge of [back-end-development] using Express.js with Node.js, API.
+I have a decent knowledge of DSA and coding.
+I specialize in [front-end-development] using HTML, CSS, Javascript (also jQuery framework), and React.js and also have knowledge of [back-end-development] using Express.js with Node.js, and API.

 ## Skills
 - HTML5, CSS3, JavaScript